-Comment 3 OIG disagrees with loanDepot's assertion that the bond-funding fee and bond settlement fee are legitimate fees imposed as part of the downpayment assistance programs.
+OIG disagrees with loanDepot's assertion that the bond-funding fee and bond settlement fee are legitimate fees imposed as part of the downpayment assistance programs, including the Golden State program.
 In its analysis, loanDepot incorrectly compares the fees of the FHA loans in the audit report to other loans with downpayment assistance.
 The fees must be reasonable and customary for FHA loans, independent of other programs used by the lender; the fact that the loans contain downpayment assistance is not relevant.
 HUD Handbook 4155.2 6.A.3.d states that the appropriate HUD Homeownership Center may reject charges, based on what is reasonable.
 The Santa Ana HUD Homeownership Center issued a referral of a separate lender to OIG on April 18, 2014.
 In that referral, HUD determined that bond commitment fees and transfer fees were not usual and customary.
 Similarly, OIG determined the bond funding fees charged to FHA borrowers were not reasonable or customary, see appendix E of the audit report.
-Although loanDepot states that the combined fees ranged from \$200 to \$525 on page 20 of its response, the combined questioned fees pertaining to the 7 housing finance agencies in this report actually ranged from \$325 to \$525 (see appendix E).
+Although loanDepot states that the combined fees ranged from \$200 to \$450 in its response, the fees actually ranged from \$150 to \$300, however, totals in appendix E table were higher as some loans contained more than one ineligible fee.
+A footnote was added to the audit report for clarification.

-OIG strongly disagrees with loanDepot when it states OIG cannot Comment 4 disagree with HUD, the audit process and audit report violate Government Audit Standards, and the OIG has omitted relevant facts.
+OIG strongly disagrees with loanDepot when it states OIG cannot disagree with HUD, the audit process and audit report violate Government Audit Standards and has omitted relevant facts.
 The audit report details OIG's review of loanDepot, not of HUD or its policies.
 As such, OIG determined the audit report was not the proper forum to discuss HUD's disagreement or legal opinion.
-The audit report did not reach questionable results and was written based on facts, documentation, analyses, and interviews of loanDepot and housing finance agency employees.
+The audit was conducted in accordance with generally accepted government auditing standards and was written based on facts, documentation, analyses, and interviews of loanDepot and Golden State employees.
 OIG has also had numerous discussions with HUD regarding the issues raised in the audit report.
 Up to this point, OIG has not been provided compelling evidence to change the substance of the audit report.
 Where HUD disagrees with OIG's findings, there is a clear and specific audit resolution process.
-OIG cannot control HUD's premature publication of a letter and a legal opinion (see exhibits A and B of loanDepot's response) that publicly disagrees with OIG's findings before the audit resolution process has been completed.
-OIG believes HUD's legal opinion does not fully address the downpayment assistance issue related to gifts.
-In addition, HUD's July 2015 statement only reaffirms HUD's position that housing finance agencies can provide downpayment assistance; a position OIG has never disputed.
-However, it does not provide specific guidance or directly address the issues in question.
+OIG cannot control HUD's premature publication of a letter and a legal opinion (see exhibits A and B of loanDepot's response) that publicly disagrees with OIG's findings before any audit resolution has taken place.
+The letter from HUD, dated July 20, 2015, does not provide specific guidance.
+Rather, it only reaffirms the position that housing finance agencies can provide downpayment assistance; a position OIG has never disputed.
+OIG also believes HUD's legal opinion does not fully address the downpayment assistance issue related to gifts.

 OIG also disagrees with loanDepot's assertion that OIG exceeds its mandated authority.
 The Inspector General Act of 1978 does not state that OIG cannot disagree with and must adhere to all HUD interpretations.
 Doing so would severely limit and minimize OIG's independence and duty to the United States Congress and other key stakeholders.
-The Act was created to provide Inspector General's the authority to conduct and supervise audits relating to the programs and operations of HUD.
+The Act was created to provide Inspector

+General's the authority to conduct and supervise audits relating to the programs and operations of HUD.
 This authority also includes providing leadership and coordination and recommending policies for activities designed (A) to promote economy, efficiency, and effectiveness in the administration of, and (B) to prevent and detect fraud and abuse in such programs and operations.
 To that end, OIG is well within its authority to make recommendations to HUD based on the findings as detailed in the audit report, including recommendations for indemnification and a review for potential civil and/or administrative remedies.